GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

-# CIA Triad Framework - Security Foundation
+# CIA Triad Framework: Security Foundation

 Complete documentation of CIA Triad learning and how it applies to cloud security.

----

 ## What is CIA Triad?